 Come by the Research Assistance Desk on your right as you enter the James B. Duke Library right in the heart of campus.

 Send us a text message at (864) 214-7172

 Many databases provide a "direct export" function that allows you to add citations directly to your RefWorks account.
 It is best practice to export one source at a time and also download the full-text to your computer when possible.
 To use direct export from a database with an export to RefWorks feature:

-**TIP: When you view the citations in your Last Imported folder, check over the information to ensure that all required citation parts are included and properly formatted.
+**TIP: Always check over the information to ensure that all required citation parts are included and properly formatted.
 If you see an error, for example, the title may appear in ALL CAPS, use the edit icon to fix it now.
 This will reduce the chance of errors later when you are creating in-text citations and bibliographies.

 If you are importing citations from databases without a "Direct RefWorks Export" or the "Save to RefWorks" browser tool, you can still download the citations to a file and import manually into RefWorks.
 There are few more steps than the direct export, but is still much faster and easier than manually adding citations.